 2. Check Tires

-When temperatures fall, air inside your tires contracts and causes the tire pressure to drop, which can make tires susceptible to damage.
-A big temperature dip likely means you may need more air so even though I get it checked at the shop, I still have to check this one out throughout the winter.
+When temperatures fall, air inside your tires contracts and causes the tire pressure to drop.
+This can make tires susceptible to damage.
+A big temperature dip likely means you may need more air.
+Even though I get it checked at the shop, I still check my tire pressure several times throughout the winter.
 I have a handy dandy little tire gauge so I can do so easily at home in my garage.
-It is also important to make your sure your tires have plenty of tread for the wet winter.
+It is also important to make sure your tires have plenty of tread for the wet winter.

 3. Change Oil